joostd/joostd.github.io/_posts/2014-07-06-tiqr-under-the-hood.markdown

 The first (OCRA-1 in this example) specifies the version of the OCRA algorithm.
 The current version is 1, but maybe a new version will emerge in the future.
 The second part (here, HOTP-SHA1-6) specifies the cryptographic function used when computing the response.
-In the example, the basic HOTP algorithm is used (except that we won't be using a counter here), with SHA-1 as the hash function and truncating the response to 6 digits (again, using the truncation algorithm defined in RFC4226).
+In the example, the basic HOTP algorithm is used (except that we won't be using a counter here), with SHA-1 as the hash function and truncating the response to 6 digits (again, using the truncation algorithm defined in [RFC 4226](http://tools.ietf.org/html/rfc4226)).
 The final part specifies what the challenge looks like.
 QN08 means that the challenge ("question") is numeric (i.e. contains only decimal digits) and has a length of 8 characters.
 The OCRA standard defines many more complicated suites, supporting mutual authentication and signatures and incorporating timestamps and counters - but as these features are not used in tiqr, I won't dive into them here.